Neon Flesh: Plot

-Ricky's mama just got out of jail.
-He has spent years relating to people of all kinds due to his life on the street and that makes him have in mind the project of setting up a hostess club so that his mother is the boss and thus stop practicing prostitution directly, the "Hiroshima Club ".

-But things are not easy and he will have to face multiple obstacles until he can achieve it.
-He will have the help of a pimp, a thug and a transvestite to achieve it.
+Upon his release, Ricky reunites with his mother, Pura, who has been working as a prostitute to make ends meet.
+Pura has been saving up money to fulfill Ricky's dream of opening a brothel, but when she is killed in a car accident, Ricky decides to honor her memory by fulfilling his own dream and opening a high-end brothel.

+Ricky enlists the help of his former cellmate, Angelito, and his friend, Carlos, to make his dream a reality.
+Together, they set out to acquire the necessary funds and equipment to open the brothel, but soon find themselves in over their heads when they become the targets of a powerful and violent criminal gang led by the ruthless El Chino.

+As they struggle to keep their business afloat and stay alive in the face of danger, Ricky and his friends must confront their own past mistakes and personal demons.
+In the end, they must make difficult choices and take drastic action to protect themselves and the ones they love.

+Overall, Neon Flesh is a gritty and suspenseful film that explores themes of family, loyalty, and the consequences of our actions.

 Cast

 Production

 The film is based on a short film of the same name directed by Paco Cabezas.
 Some cast members from the short film reprised their roles in the full-length film (notable exceptions were Óscar Jaenada and Victoria Abril, respectively replaced by Mario Casas and Ángela Molina).

 A co-production among companies from Spain, Argentina, Sweden and France, the film was produced by Juan Gordon's Morena Films alongside Jaleo Films, Oberon Cinematográfica, Mandarin Films, Hepp Films and Pensa&Rocca, with the participation of Canal Sur, TVC, TVV, TVG, and ETB.
 Shooting locations in Spain included Seville whereas shooting locations in Argentina included Belgrano (Buenos Aires).
 Crew during the Argentine part of the filming used masks due to the 2009 swine flu pandemic alert.